-2. Organized Crime in India
+Organized Crime in India

-- i.
-Definition and Scope - Characteristics of organized crime ii. - Types of organized crime iii. - Causes of organized crime iv. - Drug trafficking IPC provisions Narcotic Drugs and Psychotropic Substances Act, 1985 v. - Smuggling, Money Laundering and Hawala, Counterfeiting of Currency vi. special enactments, penal provisions - Trafficking of Human and Human Organs- special enactments, penal provisions vii. - viii.
-The Nexus of Organized Crime and Politics
+- Drug trafficking IPC provisions Narcotic Drugs and Psychotropic Substances Act, 1985 - ii.
+Smuggling, Money Laundering and Hawala, Counterfeiting of Currency special enactments, penal provisions - Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, The Foreign Exchange Management Act, 1999 and its difference from the Foreign Exchange Regulation Act, 1973 (Replaced) - iv.
+The Customs Act, 1962. - v.
+Trafficking of Human and Human Organs- special enactments, Penal provisions - vi.
+The Nexus of Organized Crime and Politics and